 You might have entered into an agreement with banks such as Halifax or Barclays for getting a loan, mortgage, or credit card.
 However, you may be also paying for Payment Protection Insurance or PPI over several years on such personal aid, which might have reduced your bank balance by thousands of pounds.
-Now, just visualize your reaction if you come to know that all the money is coming back to you now!

 Right now, Payment Protection Insurance and its claims are at the nucleus of the grand scandal that has pushed the UK banking sector in darkness since the past few years.
 Surprisingly, it is still ongoing because of the thousands of claims that are pending to be fulfilled.
 In 2011, the High Court ruled against the banks and commanded to re-pay all its patrons to whom they mis-sold PPI.
 This order was the outcome of the proven accusation that the PPI policies were sold in an illicit manner by these banks.

 Why PPI and What Was its Actual Purpose?

 PPI or Payment Protection Insurance was said to be an optional policy that a customer can obtain along with a credit card, mortgage, loan, and any credit type.
 It actual aim was to ensure the repayments if the policyholder no longer can repay the debt, for instance, due to loss of job or sickness.
 Despite being a useful financial aid in most cases, the PPI policy was neither applicable to several social aspects nor was it a mandatory offer to be given with the aid while seeking financial help.

 Why PPI was Mis-sold?